SUSTAINABILITY

 Risk Factors

 MIXI Group recognizes that the following risks could have a great effect on investors’ decisions.
-It should be noted that future concerns are based on the Company’s judgment as of the 21st ordinary general shareholders’ meeting (held on June 26, 2020) and may differ from actual results due to inherent uncertainty.
+It should be noted that future concerns are based on the Company’s judgment as of the 26th Ordinary General Meeting of Shareholders (held on June 26, 2025) and may differ from actual results due to inherent uncertainty.

 1. Business environment-related risk